From Reactivity to Response: A Mental Health Reset for Touring Life

 5. Micro-Mindfulness in Motion

 Whether you’re communicating with a partner across time zones, with crew under pressure, or with yourself in the mirror, learning to respond instead of react is one of the most generous things you can offer.
+But an important note: moving from reactivity to response isn’t about never getting triggered.
+It’s about building enough inner space to choose your next step rather than letting your stress or emotion choose for you.

-Start with a single tool and practice it once a day… that’s enough to create lasting change.
+Start with a single tool and practice it once a day… that’s enough to create lasting change. xx